 It is also possible to request a program key that gives access to one program.
 This is similar to using the program password in the 2013B and earlier OTs, and the old program passwords are valid for requesting program keys.
 To request a program key, first select "Program Key" from the Key Type menu, enter the program id and the password sent to you in the program notification email, and click the "Request" button.

-Note that the program key passwords are still required in order to access and download your data from the Gemini Science Archive.
+Note that the program key passwords are still required in order to access and download your data from the Gemini Observatory Archive.

 Partner and Staff Keys